 Yoga Sports Coaching can be delivered to individuals, small groups or whole teams, as part of existing training programmes or in the lead up to an event.
 A typical 1:1 programme begins with an assessment, including body posture, structure, strength and mobility, breathing capacity and any history of injury, and leads to a tailored plan to be integrated into training and the individual’s lifestyle.
 For groups and teams, sessions focus on maintaining good overall shape and on common issues for the discipline.
 For all athletes, I work closely with coaches, physiotherapists and other practitioners to ensure that movement and breathing work both assists and enhances all elements of training and rehabilitation programmes.

 Yoga Sports Coaching techniques do not required any previous experience of yoga and are suitable for all athletes who are looking to improve their performance, from those simply keen on fitness through to the elite levels.
 Many athletes are now benefiting from these techniques, from football to marathon running and golf, and YSS research is demonstrating the considerable benefits in a range of sports and disciplines.

 I am also Head of Faculty for The Institute of Yoga Sports Science®, tutoring our next generation of Yoga Sports Coaches.

 Contact me to book your session, or for a free, no-obligation chat about how this innovative approach to strength and conditioning could help you or your team achieve their goals.

-Prices are based on £60 per hour, £45 per half hour, and £80 initial 90-min assessment, with retainer and block booking discounts available.
-For 1:1 coaching, this includes written personal worksheets for training outside contact hours to ensure maximum value from your sessions, and telephone support when a further session is booked.
+Prices are based on £65 per hour, with retainer and block booking discounts available.
+For 1:1 coaching, this includes home a home programme for training outside contact hours to ensure maximum value from your sessions, and telephone support when a further session is booked.